Yes, your separation can be quick & comfortable if you start well.

 We work with kind-hearted, thoughtful human beings who are seeking closure & a fresh start.

-If you are looking to disparage your spouse during the process, use intimidation as a negotiation tactic, or 'win' at the expense of your spouse and/or your children, you'll need to go back to the Google machine to find someone else to work with - we are not for you!
+If you are looking to disparage your spouse during the process, use intimidation as a negotiation tactic, or 'win' at the expense of your spouse and/or your children, we are not for you!

 Ready to get started on your separation?

 We will be happy to assist.
 Call 778-475-8002 or click the button below to send us a message:

 What is unique about our approach to separation and divorce family law?

 We help couples across British Columbia work through disagreements together in a way that minimizes stress and protects your savings.
 Rather than you each hiring your own lawyer, together you hire one mediator.